spacelift-io/user-documentation/docs/concepts/worker-pools/docker-based-workers.md

 {% if is_saas() %}

-## Terraform Modules and Helm Chart
+## OpenTofu/Terraform Modules and Helm Chart

 For AWS, Azure and GCP users we've prepared an easy way to run Spacelift worker pools.
-[This repository](https://github.com/spacelift-io/spacelift-worker-image){: rel="nofollow"} contains the code for Spacelift's base images, and the following repositories contain Terraform modules to customize and deploy worker pools to AWS, Azure or GCP:
+[This repository](https://github.com/spacelift-io/spacelift-worker-image){: rel="nofollow"} contains the code for Spacelift's base images, and the following repositories contain OpenTofu/Terraform modules to customize and deploy worker pools to AWS, Azure or GCP:

 - AWS: [terraform-aws-spacelift-workerpool-on-ec2](https://github.com/spacelift-io/terraform-aws-spacelift-workerpool-on-ec2){: rel="nofollow"}.
 - Azure: [terraform-azure-spacelift-workerpool](https://github.com/spacelift-io/terraform-azure-spacelift-workerpool){: rel="nofollow"}.
 - GCP: [terraform-google-spacelift-workerpool](https://github.com/spacelift-io/terraform-google-spacelift-workerpool){: rel="nofollow"}.

 !!! info
-    AWS ECS is supported when using the EC2 launch type but Spacelift does not currently provide a Terraform module for this setup.
+    AWS ECS is supported when using the EC2 launch type but Spacelift does not currently provide a OpenTofu/Terraform module for this setup.

 {% endif %}